CCRMA Documentation links: index contents overview rooms account staff about

 There is a projector mounted from the ceiling which can be powered on/off with its remote from the remote cabinet.

-The video input to the projector is controlled via the Outlaw processor.
+The video input to the projector is just an HDMI cable dangling down.

 MOTUs